mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-reception-of-a-good-or-service-without-monetary-consideration.md

 It is up to individual organizations to choose whether or not they will account for <a href="{{site.baseurl}}/en/toolkit/glossary#contributions" target="_blank" title="contributions">contributions</a> received in the form of goods and services in their financial statements.
 However, in accordance with the accounting standards applicable to non-profit organizations, if an organization does account for such contributions in its financial statements, it must ensure that the following three conditions are met:

 1\.
-The fair value of these contributions can be reasonably estimated;
+The <a href="{{site.baseurl}}/en/toolkit/glossary#fair-value" target="_blank" title="A payment amount agreed upon by willing parties in the normal course of business, on a level playing field such as retail sales prices of local or online commerce.">fair value</a> of these contributions can be reasonably estimated;

 2\.
 The goods and services received are used for operational purposes;